arpitran/dbt-tutorial-arpit/README.md

-Welcome to your new dbt project!
+Welcome to your new dbt bigquery template project!

 ### Installation
 You can install dbt Core on the command line by using one of these recommended methods